odpi/egeria/open-metadata-implementation/README.md

 The packages are as follows:

+* **[access-services](access-services)** - the access services provide domain-specific services for data tools, engines and platforms that for maintaining and retrieving metadata.
+The access services run in either the metadata access point server or metadata server on the OMAG Server Platform.
+They call the repository services and the common services.

+* **[adapters](adapters)** - the adapters provide the pre-written pluggable components that fit into the frameworks (see below).
+These components allow calls to third party technology to be made from the Egeria OMAS Server Platform.
+Some of these components are to support the operation of Egeria and others are to enable Egeria to connect to third party technology to exchange metadata or govern its assets.

+* **[admin-services](admin-services)** - the admin services provides the APIs for configuring and operating Open Metadata and Governance (OMAG) Servers that run on the OMAG Server Platform.

+* **[common-services](common-services)** - a variety of common services from First Failure Data Capture (FFDC), multi-tenancy (for the platform) along with metadata security and management.
+Some of these services are client-side and other server-side.

+* **[engine-services](engine-services)** - the engine services support the hosting of different types of governance engines that can be hosted in the engine host governance server on the OMAG Server Platform.

 * **[frameworks](frameworks)** - the frameworks define the interfaces for pluggable components such as connectors, discovery services and governance actions.
 These components provide much of the customization offered by the open metadata and governance implementation.

-* **[common-services](common-services)** - a variety of common services from First Failure Data Capture (FFDC), multi-tenancy (for the platform) along with metadata security and management.
-Some of these services are client-side and other server-side.
+* **[governance-servers](governance-servers)** - the governance server services provide the
+server frameworks that support the different types of governance servers that can run in the OMAG Server Platform.

+* **[integration-services](integration-services)** - the integration services support the hosting of integration connectors to drive the exchange of metadata with third party technologies.
+These services run in the integration daemon governance server on top of the OMAG Server Platform.

 * **[platform-services](platform-services)** - the platform services provides the APIs for configuring the Open Metadata and Governance (OMAG) Server Platform and discovering information about the OMAG Servers that it is hosting.

-* **[admin-services](admin-services)** - the admin services provides the APIs for configuring and operating Open Metadata and Governance (OMAG) Servers that run on the OMAG Server Platform.

 * **[repository-services](repository-services)** - the repository services provides the events, interfaces and implementation of the metadata exchange and federation capabilities for a metadata repository that supports the open metadata standards.

-* **[access-services](access-services)** - the access services provide domain-specific services for data tools, engines and platforms that manage the function and support the work of the people engaged with the organization.

-* **[adapters](adapters)** - the adapters provide the pre-written pluggable components to the frameworks.
+* **[server-chassis](server-chassis)** - the server chassis is the base component for the OMAG Server Platform.

-* **[governance-services](governance-servers)** - the governance services pull combinations
-of the services together to
-support different integration patterns with third party technology.
+It includes the web server that receives the REST API requests for both the OMAG Server Platform and the servers that run on it.

 * **[user-interfaces](user-interfaces)** - basic user interfaces to demonstrate the power of the open metadata and governance capabilities.

+* **[view-services](view-services)** - the view services support the REST API interfaces called by the user interfaces.
+These services run in a view server on the OMAG Server Platform.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.